 What is a girl who obsesses over ultra-light packing doing with stuffed animals in her travel pack?
 Unnecessary waste?
 Space stealer?
 Not in the least!
 I’ve never been one of those too-cool-for-school travelers.
 I’m still goofy me, happy to bring along my best friends as I travel.
 After all, stuffed animal travel companions are the best!
 So what if they’re made of cotton and polyfill?
 I’m thrilled to have my pals along for the ride and, as you'll see, I’m not alone!
 Traveling with teddy bears is the best.
 Read on for a look at what fuzzy companions other travelers bring along for the adventure, starting with me and my two bunny buddies!
 Plus - we're answering a critical question from readers: Are teddy bears allowed on airplanes?

-Meet my two travel buddies.
 “Purple Bunny” (the small one) is actually a key chain, and I’ve attached a flashlight, nail file, and bottle opener to him – all of life’s necessities.
 Originally, the little white bag he holds between his paws contained lavender scented beads that have long gone flat.
 Before a big trip, I douse him with some lavender oil – I think he appreciates being spruced up a bit.
-Originally from the gift shop at the International Study Centre in Herstmonceux, East Sussex, Purple Bunny was procured just before my first solo trip through Europe has been with mefor every single trip I take, from weekend camping to 4 months in Africa.
+Originally from the gift shop at the International Study Centre in Herstmonceux, East Sussex, Purple Bunny was procured just before my first solo trip through Europe has been with me for every single trip I take, from weekend camping to 4 months in Africa.